 Dr. Lacotte is a graduate of Drew University.
 He completed his professional training at the Pennsylvania College of Optometry (now Salus University) in 2007.
-He has a particular interest in the use of bifocal & multifocal contact lenses and personal and professional experience managing LASIK vision correction.
+He has a particular interest in the use of bifocal and multifocal contact lenses as well as fitting more advanced contact lenses such as scleral contact lenses.
 Dr. Lacotte pays special attention to issues concerning dry eyes.
+He also has personal and professional experience managing LASIK vision correction.
 Plus, he has become very familiar with the newest developments in ophthalmic lens technologies to enhance vision correction and to minimize problems frequently encountered in today’s computer heavy work environment.

 In his free time Dr. Lacotte is an avid golfer.
 He began playing the game at a young age with his grandfather and has been hooked ever since.
 Speaking of hooked, he also enjoys saltwater fishing and spending time at the beach and around the ocean.
 Dr. Lacotte also like to cook and is always looking to cook or try new types of cuisine.